|Oracle® TimesTen In-Memory Database Replication Guide

 LogFileSize to their maximum values.

 The log failure threshold setting specifies the maximum number of transaction log files allowed to accumulate before the master assumes a subscriber has failed.
 The threshold value is the number of transaction log files between the most recently written to transaction log file and the earliest transaction log file being held for the subscriber.
 For example, if the last record successfully received by all subscribers was in Log File 1 and the last log record written to disk is at the beginning of Log File 4, then replication is at least 2 transaction log files behind (the contents of Log Files 2 and 3).
 If the threshold value is 2, then the master sets the subscriber to the

 failed state after detecting the threshold value had been exceeded.
 This may take up to 10 seconds.
-See "Setting the log failure threshold" for more information.
+See "Setting the transaction log failure threshold" for more information.